-While the County's sites inventory is comprised of parcels between 0.5 and 10 acres, there are a number of parcels larger than 10 acres that may be developable once water and wastewater infrastructure become available.
-These larger parcels could be more easily and quickly developed for single-family and/or multi-family housing at a range of affordability levels.
-The County will facilitate lot mergers (aka lot consolidation) or subdivision (aka lot splitting) to promote the efficient use of land for residential development in compliance with the Subdivision Map Act and local ordinances, when an applicant submits an application.
+While the County's sites inventory is comprised only of parcels between 0.5 and 10 acres, there are a number of parcels larger than 10 acres that could support single-family and/or multi-family housing at a range of affordability levels.
+As needed to facilitate the development of housing, the County will facilitate lot mergers (aka lot consolidation) or subdivision (aka lot splitting) to promote the efficient use of land for residential development in compliance with the Subdivision Map Act and local ordinances, when an applicant submits an application.
 Currently, the County utilizes tools such as ministerial processing and other streamlining tools, as appropriate, to facilitate lot merging and subdivision.
-The County will:
+On a case-by-case basis, the County may use any of the strategies below to facilitate housing development :

-Assist developers/property owners in identifying opportunities for lot consolidation or lot splitting.

-- Continue to streamline the processing of requests for lot mergers and lot subdivisions concurrent with other development reviews. - Annually monitor lot merger activities as part of the County's annual progress report to HCD and, if appropriate, make necessary changes to facilitate lot mergers. - Encourage the use of master or specific plans to provide a cohesive strategy for the development of large lots.
+- Assist developers/property owners in identifying opportunities for lot consolidation or lot splitting. - Continue to streamline the processing of requests for lot mergers and lot subdivisions concurrent with other development reviews. - Encourage the use of master or specific plans to provide a cohesive strategy for the development of large lots.

 Financing General Fund

 Time Frame Ongoing and upon request

 Implementation Responsibility Department of Public Works and Planning

-Quantified Objective Facilitate five developments that involve lot mergers or lot subdivisions during the planning period
+Quantified Objective Facilitate five developments that involve lot mergers, lot subdivisions, and/or master/specific plans during the planning period

 Relevant HE Policies 1.1, 1.5